NFL says coaches may return to team facilities next week, but keeping all teams equal a primary goal

 That appears to indicate the league will take all the steps it can to assure that teams are kept on an even playing field when it comes to any activity by coaches and players.

-The league further stated it hopes “some players” could return “on a limited basis” before the end of the offseason program.
+The league said it hopes “some players” could return “on a limited basis” before the end of the offseason program.

 But before any players return, the league will also have to come to an agreement with the Players Association, as it acknowledged in its memo, stating it is “continuing to work’’ with the NFLPA on developing protocols for some players returning.

-Still, the mention in the memo is the most concrete statement yet by the league that it hopes that some players can return to facilities by the end of the offseason training program — all offseason programs are scheduled to end by June 26.
+Still, the mention in the memo is the most concrete statement yet by the league that it hopes that some players can return to facilities by the end of the offseason training program, which are scheduled to end by June 26.

-But whether that indicates there is any hope of players being on the field for minicamps next month —- which was floated by Yahoo.com earlier this week — remains unclear.
-Several reports this week stated the general expectation around the league is that there would be no full-team on-field work until training camps begin in late July.
+But whether that indicates there is any hope of players being on the field for minicamps next month — which was floated by Yahoo.com earlier this week — remains unclear.
+Several reports this week stated the general expectation around the league is that there would be no full-team, on-field work until training camps begin in late July.

-A return of players in any capacity, though, appears to be at least two weeks off as the league also announced Thursday that it will extend its virtual offseason program by two weeks.
+A return of players in any capacity appears to be at least two weeks off as the league also announced Thursday that it will extend its virtual offseason program by two weeks.
+The program had been scheduled to end Friday.

-The extension means that teams will instead continue to hold meetings virtually for at least two more weeks — teams can hold two hours of classroom meetings and two hours of workout time per day.
+The extension means that teams will continue to hold meetings virtually for at least two more weeks.
+Teams can hold two hours of classroom meetings and two hours of workout time per day.

-The virtual workouts are taking the place of what at this time of year would normally be OTAs, or Organized Team Activities, when teams would be allowed to hold up to 10 non-contact workouts on the field with their entire rosters.
+The virtual workouts are taking the place of what, at this time of year, would normally be OTAs (Organized Team Activities), when teams would be allowed to hold up to 10 noncontact workouts on the field with their entire rosters.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.